Norton Villiers Triumph: Break-up and closure

-In July 1975, the new Industry Minister Eric Varley recalled a loan for £4 million and refused to renew the company’s export credits.
+In July 1975, the new Industry Minister Eric Varley recalled a loan for £4 million and refused to renew the company's export credits.
 The company went into receivership, and redundancies were announced for all of the staff at the various sites.

 The Wolverhampton factory went into receivership in September 1975 and closed on 13 October making 1,600 workers redundant.

 The closure of Small Heath was also announced in September 1975 and when an order for Tridents from the Saudi Arabian police force was completed the factory closed in February 1976.

 Ironically, slated by management for closure, the Meriden site survived on Eric Varley's predecessor, Tony Benn's plan to exploit the Triumph Bonneville by a worker co-operative with a substantial government loan.

 The Norton Wankel project was sold off by the receivers into private hands, with slow-selling and under-developed rotary-engined motorcycles appearing under the Norton name for the next 15 years; while Wolverhampton, having no viable products to produce, was reduced to a workers' sit-in and showing of an updated Commando model named Norton 76 and a 500 cc twin based on the Wulf concept.
 After Wolverhampton closed, having made Commandos from remaining spares, the workers took the former Tong Castle gates and erected them at the former Marston site.

 NVT was eventually liquidated in 1978.
 Even though Norton Villiers Triumph is no more, motorcycles bearing the Triumph name are still being made; the marketing rights to Triumph were sold to the Meriden workers' co-operative in 1977 and upon its having gone into receivership in 1983, sold on to a new Triumph Motorcycles Ltd company situated in Hinckley, Leicestershire.
-Dennis Poore became Managing Director of Maganese Bronze, until his death in 1987.
+Dennis Poore became managing director of Manganese Bronze, until his death in 1987.